How to pack for Iceland in summer

 Osprey Hi-Visibility Raincover, Electric Lime, Small to keep your backpack from getting soaked – but I’ll leave this one up to your discretion 😉 to add to your Iceland packing list

-Mittens… yes, even in summer
+Mittens and gloves for Iceland… yes, even in summer

 Ok, I know this item seems weird for the summer, but this is Iceland we are talking about.
 When we went whale watching, we got suited up from head to toe but with nothing to wear on our hands.
 By the end of the boat ride my hands were freezing and I so wished I had brought mittens along with me!
 I’d recommend mittens like Carhartt Women’s Quilts Insulated Breathable Mitt with Waterproof Wicking Insert, they can go with nearly anything, are breathable, and are ideal to throw in your bag!

 Gadgets to Pack for a trip to Iceland